fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 # Submitting a port request

-This article is and accompaniment for IT professionals and Teams Phone administrators in the process of porting phone numbers to Microsoft Calling Plans.
+This article is an accompaniment for IT professionals and Teams Phone administrators in the process of porting phone numbers to Microsoft Calling Plans.

 **Prerequisites**